1stage/Aquarius-MX/src/rom/README.md

 ## Release Folders
  - **v1-3** - This is the current DEVELOPMENT version of the MX ROM.
-   - Dallas DS1244 RTC (Real Time Clock) implementation with new DTM (SET DateTime) command and DTM$() (GET DateTime) for getting/setting RTC.
+   - Dallas DS1244 RTC (Real Time Clock) implementation with new SDTM (SET DateTime) command and DTM$() (GET DateTime) for getting/setting RTC.
 The DS1244 can replace the 32kb RAM chip in the stock design
+   - CLS now takes an optional color parameter
+   - VER() function returns version and revision number
    - More to come!
  - **v1-2** - This is the current PRODUCTION version of the MX ROM.
    - Fixed error in LOAD to array function (Mack)